Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 If you’re looking to disappear to the grittier, bell-bottomed world of NYC’s past, this should do the trick.

-Stream It On: Amazon Prime (For Purchase)
+Watch it on: Amazon Prime (For Purchase)

 This Stephen King-based miniseries was one of Hulu’s buzzy originals when it was still getting deeper into the original programming arena back around 2016.
 It follows a man, played by James Franco, who discovers the ability to travel back to the 1960s.
-So he takes on A mission to try and stop the assassination of JFK, forging a new life for himself in the 1960s in the hopes his efforts will make the world a better place.
+So he takes on a mission to try and stop the assassination of JFK, forging a new life for himself in the 1960s in the hopes his efforts will make the world a better place.
 It also makes for an easy, concise binge, clocking in at eight episodes.